 3.15 "Lopoco" has the meaning set forth in the first paragraph of this Agreement.

-3.16 "Lopoco Branded Servers" means servers or other network appliances capable of standalone use which bear the Lopoco brand, where the manufacture and distribution is exclusively controlled by Lopoco, and which are sold and distributed solely under the Lopoco brand.
-Lopoco's manufacture and sale of Lopoco Branded Servers are not governed by this Agreement, i.e., Lopoco shall exclusively be entitled revenue from the same; however, without limitation, and for avoidance of doubt, Lopoco Branded Servers do not encompass (a) sale and/or distribution of computer components which are not servers or network appliances adapted for end use by a customer in a computer rack, as standalone devices, (b) sale and/or distribution of equipment made by Lopoco and sold under another brand name (e.g., "HP"), even if jointly under a Lopoco brand, or (c) design services performed by Lopoco for a third party, and/or any Technology otherwise transferred by Lopoco to a third Party.
-In other words, the parties intend for only Lopoco's continued sale of its product lines in Lopoco's present form as a company to be exempt from the Revenue Share provisions of this agreement, e.g., any Change of Control or other event whereby a third party obtains control or benefit from the design of Lopoco equipment for purposes of resale and/or manufacture and/or distribution is to be viewed as Asset Transfer Revenue, Monetization Revenue or Investment Revenue under this Agreement.
+3.16 "Lopoco Branded Servers" means computer servers or other computational or electronic appliances capable of standalone use which bear the Lopoco brand, where the manufacture and distribution is exclusively controlled by Lopoco, and which are sold and distributed solely under the Lopoco brand.
+Lopoco's manufacture and sale of Lopoco Branded Servers are not governed by this Agreement, i.e., Lopoco shall exclusively be entitled revenue from the same.
+In other words, the parties intend for Lopoco's continued sale of its current and future product lines in Lopoco's present form as a company to be exempt from the Revenue Share provisions of this agreement, e.g., any Change of Control or other event whereby a third party obtains control or benefit from the design of Lopoco equipment for purposes of resale and/or manufacture and/or distribution is to be viewed as Asset Transfer Revenue, Monetization Revenue or Investment Revenue under this Agreement.

 3.17 "Mixed Revenue" is defined below in paragraph 5.3(b).